MinhazMinu/recipe-app-api/step_by_step_documentation/12 Build User API/05 Authentication.md

     B --> C[Include token in<br> HTTP headers]
 ```

-* Pros and Cons
+-   Pros and Cons
-    * Pros Support Out of the box
+    -   Pros Support Out of the box
-    * Simple to use
+    -   Simple to use
-    * Supported by all clients
+    -   Supported by all clients
-    * Avoid sending username/password each time
+    -   Avoid sending username/password each time
-* Cons
+-   Cons

-    * Token needs to be secured in client side
+    -   Token needs to be secured in client side
-    * Requires database request
+    -   Requires database request

-* Logout
+-   Logout
-    * Logout simply depend on client side
+    -   Logout simply depend on client side
+    -   Delete token from client side
+    -   Not used in API